 After the trainee has filled out the IDP, the contents of the document should be discussed with the research mentor.
-After discussion, a copy of the IDP should be submitted electronically to Deanna Solórzano in the NGP office no later than the beginning of the fall semester.
+After discussion, a copy of the IDP should be submitted electronically to Deanna Solórzano in the NGP office, adhering to the deadlines noted above.